 Disney World attractions, like beauty, is in the eye of the beholder.
 One person’s favorite attractions may be on another’s “skip it” list.
 This is what makes life fun…we are all different with different tastes.

 Each family and each person has different opinions of what is fun and what is dumb – some of us laugh at Jungle Cruise jokes and some of us groan!
 Kids are no exception to this.
 Some children get scared very easily and can’t watch Monsters Inc. and others are ok watching much scarier movies.

 Keeping this in mind, we are giving you our suggestions for taking your toddler to the Magic Kingdom.
 We’ve broken down a number of attractions and other areas of the Magic Kingdom that we think your toddler will likely enjoy.

-The Magic Kingdom is by far the best park for toddlers to visit.
+The Magic Kingdom is by far the best Disney park for toddlers to visit.
+In our opinion, it was the best Disney World rides for small children and the most Disney magic.
 If you’re a family with preschool age kids, we suggest spending two days exploring and enjoying the Magic Kingdom before heading anywhere else!
-We also have tips on visiting Epcot, Disney’s Universal Studios, and the Animal Kingdom with toddlers – so be sure to check them out!
+We also have tips on visiting the other Disney World Parks with toddlers:

 Magic Kingdom and Toddlers – Expert tips on what to do!